Belat temple

 Belat is a ruined temple of unknown identification in southern Lebanon, between Marwahin and Ramyah.
 H. H. Kitchener described its location as "on top of a very commanding, steep, and narrow ridge, difficult of access... in this, the wildest part of the country".

 Kitchener and Ernest Renan considered it perhaps the finest example of a "high place" in the Galilee.

 Description

 Descriptions of the temple in the mid-19th century describe the remains of 16 columns, with 10 still standing in 1852, of which four on the east and three on the northwest still held architraves with Doric-style capitals.
 In 1858 when Van de Velde visited, only nine of the columns were still standing.
 In 1877 when H. H. Kitchener visited, only six columns still bore an architrave.

-The temple measured approximately 27.5m by 7m (90 ft x 22 ft, with the supporting platform extending 2m (7 ft) beyond the row of columns.
-The columns are approximately 4m (12 ft) high and 30cm (1 ft) in diameter, standing 2m (7 feet) apart.
+The temple measured approximately 27.5m by 7m (90 ft x 22 ft, with the supporting platform extending 2 m (7 ft) beyond the row of columns.
+The columns are approximately 4 m (12 ft) high and 30 cm (1 ft) in diameter, standing 2m (7 feet) apart.
 Including the architrave the total height was 4.5m (14 1/2 ft).
 It was built from the common limestone of the region.